EDeijl/CPHConsoleApp/README.md

 # CPHConsoleApp

 Cross Platform Haskell Console Application that outputs `Hello World` on iOS, Android and Desktop.
+This is merely a proof-of-concept, showing how to target several platforms from a single Haskell codebase.

 ## Prerequisites

 For all platforms:
-- GHC
+- GHC (tested with 7.10.2)
-- Cabal
+- Cabal (tested with 1.22.6)

 For iOS:
-- Machine with OSX installed
+- Machine with OSX installed (tested on El Capitan)
-- Xcode
+- Xcode (tested with 7.0.1)

 For Android:
-- Docker
+- Docker (1.6 or greater is required)
 - The android platform tools for easy installation of the `.apk` file

 ## Installation

-First make sure that __jobs: $ncpus__ is disabled in `~/.cabal/config` (you can comment it out like `--jobs: $ncpus`)
+First make sure that `jobs: $ncpus` is disabled in `~/.cabal/config` (you can comment it out like `--jobs: $ncpus`)

     git clone --recursive https://github.com/EDeijl/CPCHonsoleApp.git
     cd CPHConsoleApp